front-end-intermediate/5-express/readme.md

 };
 ```

-Check it out with curl (replacing the id at the end of the URL with a known id from the `api/recipes` endpoint):
+Check it out with curl (replacing the id at the end of the URL with a known id from the GET `api/recipes` endpoint):

 ```sh
 curl -i -X DELETE http://localhost:3000/api/recipes/5d27783364d7acb966b2b9ac
 ```

-Or by a Delete action in Postman.

-1. Set the action to Delete
-2. Append an id from the recipes endpoint to the /api/recipes endpoint
-3. Hit Send (e.g.: `http://localhost:3000/api/recipes/58c39048b3ddce0348706837`)

 It probably doesn't make much sense to send the results back from a delete function (since there are no results) so change it to use an [HTTP status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_Success).